maher-dghiem/personal_finance_app/README.md

 # personal_finance_app

 A sleek and intuitive Flutter application for tracking, visualizing, and managing daily expenses.
-Built with Bloc for state management, Hive for local persistence, and Provider for dynamic theme switching, this app offers a smooth and personalized experience across devices.
+Built using Clean Architecture to ensure scalable and maintainable code, the app leverages Bloc for state management, Hive for local persistence, and Provider for dynamic theme switching.
+This layered structure separates business logic from presentation, making the app easy to test, extend, and evolve.
+Users enjoy a smooth and personalized experience across devices, with support for light and dark modes.

 ## ✨ Features